DOVER KENT ARCHIVES

 I have heard mention of a pub called the "Sir Robert Peel" at number 19 High Street, but no definite date.
 By 1874 the building was called the "Greyhound."

-I will assume from the above information that the pub was named the "Sir Robert Peel" after or around 1857 when Canterbury certainly had their own police force.
+I will assume from the above information that the pub was named the "Sir Robert Peel" after or around 1857, when Canterbury certainly had their own police force, although I believe the building was there in 1842.
 Whether the premises was called a different name before this year still remains unknown, but next door and going back to 1587 was the "George and Dragon Family and Commercial Hotel and Posting House."

 Kentish Gazette, 21 September 1852.